sapphirepp/sapphirepp/doc/pages/examples/closure.md

 ## Implementation {#implementation-closure}

-The implementation of this example in the `examples/closure` directory.
+The implementation of this example can be found in the `examples/closure` directory.
-In the following we discuss details, assuming the reader already familiarised himself with @sapphire.
+In the following we discuss the details, assuming that the reader already familiarised himself with @sapphire.

 ### VFP equation {#dimension-closure}

-The example is one dimensional in space, and uses mono-energetic particles $\mathbf{p} = \gamma m \mathbf{v}$.
+The example is one dimensional in space, and uses mono-energetic particles  with momentum $\mathbf{p} = \gamma m \mathbf{v}$.
-The reduces phase space is therefore only 1 dimensional, `dim = dim_ps = dim_cs = 1`.
+The reduced phase space is therefore only 1 dimensional, `dim = dim_ps = dim_cs = 1`.

 @snippet{lineno} examples/closure/config.h Dimension

-In this simplified example, we have the following VFP equation,
+As stated above, in this example, we use the subsequent VFP equation,

 $$
   \frac{\mathrm{d} f}{\mathrm{d} t} =